raspberrypilearning/astro-pi-flight-case/worksheet2.md

 The pins marked in red are where you will wire up the buttons, with the bottom of the diagram being the pins closest to the USB ports.

-Look at the **UNDERSIDE** of the lid, with the buttons on the left and the display hole on the right.
+Look at the **underside** of the lid, with the buttons on the left and the display hole on the right.
 Connect the coloured wire from each button to the corresponding pin below:

 - Top four buttons
     - Top: GPIO 26